 (To protect the identity of clients we may change the location or some other details in the articles.)

-Enforcement Bailiffs Ltd awarded accreditation under The Contractors Health and Safety Assessment Scheme, recognising our Health and Safety standards.
+Quality Bailiffs (trading name of Enforcement Bailiffs Ltd) awarded accreditation under The Contractors Health and Safety Assessment Scheme, recognising our Health and Safety standards.

 One day is never the same as another in the Enforcement Bailiff industry.
 A very strange day happened just a few months ago ...